SevenShepherd/SevenShepherd.github.io/_posts/2022-10-05-revelation-1-prologue.markdown

 **Revelation 21:8; 22:15 provides a comprehensive picture of those who are damned for all eternity.**

 - *The fearful*&mdash;those who do not accept Christ to escape being ridiculed (Matthew 10:32).
-- *Unbelievers*&mdash;those who do not believe in and recieve the Lord Jesus Christ (Jn 8:24; Mt 12:32 NLT).
+- *Unbelievers*&mdash;those who do not believe in and recieve the Lord Jesus Christ (Jn 8:24; Mt 12:32 NLT; Jn 3:36).
 - *The abominable*&mdash;those who engage in wicked practices (Titus 1:16).
 - *Murderers*&mdash;those who kill others or ***hate*** as hatred is equivalent to murder (1Jn 3:15; 1Jn 2:9 NLT; 1Jn 4:20 NLT).
 - *Whoremongers*&mdash;those who engage in fornication or consort with prostitutes (Eph 5:5-8).